The wyman rode a shelty to see she-familiar,

 the road was alive and alert and his prayers to escape

-the plague of pain that had glowed at him had
+the plague of pain that had glowed at him

-been answered because as he crested the hill
+was medicated because as he crested the hill

 he saw the swishing of a mahogany dress in the wind

-which was standing at the door to their shared cabin
+heroically beautiful at the door to their shared cabin

 far away from the prying eyes of those that would